 Getting there: Jetstar flies direct to Phuket from Melbourne daily with an approximate flight time of 9 hours.
 Non-direct flights are also available daily from Australia's major capital cities stopping via Bangkok, Singapore or Kuala Lumpur.

-Where to stay: Located just 500m from Patong Beach, The Millennium Resort is a fantastic accommodation option offering contemporary and spacious rooms.
+Where to stay: Located just 500m from Patong Beach, Andaman Beach Suites Hotel is a fantastic accommodation option offering contemporary and spacious rooms.
 The resort is also walking distance from the famous Bangla Road restaurants and entertainment.

 What to do: From elephant encounters to buffet dinners and shows, there is so much to see and do in Phuket.
 For a glimpse into the traditional Thai culture, we highly recommend visiting the Big Buddha landmark in Phuket.
 Offering 360 degree views of the region and its surrounding islands, the Big Buddha towers 45 metres above the Phuket coastline.
 Built in 2004 after the devastating tsunami, the statue was designed as a symbol of hope for the future.